Download CAN's Free Medication Checklist Form

 - Name/contact info for pharmacy that filled the prescription(s)

-Dispose of Unused Medications Properly
+Dispose of Unused Medications Safely

 NOTE: Most medications should not be flushed, but there are a small number that should be.
 Check with the pharmacist to find out if medications should or should not be flushed.
+Be extremely cautious if you choose to place unused medications in the trash.
+Children, pets and those addicted to opioids can fish medications out of the trash, even if combined with coffee grounds or kitty litter.